WebOfTrust/WOT-terms/docs/07_education/q-and-a.md

 Centralized value capture systems concentrate value and power and thereby provide both strong temptations for malicious administrators to wield that concentrated power to extract value from participants. \
 We believe that _decentralization of value transfer_ is essential to building trust.
 Consequently a key component for a decentralized foundation of trust is an interoperable decentralized identity system.
 [Source: whitepaper page 7](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

+## \*Q: How does FIDO2 relate to KERI, can KERI be integrated into FIDO2 or the other way around?

+FIDO2 could be used for authentication is witnesses - OOBI.
+FIDO2 is mostly to do more secure authentication factor to federated identifiers like OIDC The problem is the use of barer tokens, they are vulnerable to known attacks.
+KERI AID replaces FIDO2 key pairs.
+KERI is better with key rotation.
+Even the blockchain-based solution did not solve key rotation in a safe way.
+Source: Sam Smith, May 2024, KERI Suite Zoom Meeting

 ---

 ## Open source licenses